Spain’s Secret Sierra

 You will notice a similarity in the architectural elements throughout the area but all the villages have something slightly different to offer like the decorated thresholds in Linares de La Sierra and Alájar, the upper balconies used to dry the ham and charcuterie in Fuenteheridos and Valdelarco, the only rural mosque in Almonaster and the Roman pillars and capitols found in ordinary houses in Aroche.
 Below you will find a brief description of the villages in our immediate area with links to their web sites.

-Lack of contamination and light pollution La Sierra Morena became the largest Starlight Natural Reserva yet.
+The lack of contamination and light pollution makes La Sierra Morena the largest Starlight Natural Reserva yet.
 Strecthing from Huelva all the way east to Jaen the mountain range Sierra Morena has night skies to envy, all the villages are getting behind the project and are gradually improving the street lighting so that we don’t have to go too far out of the villages to observe.
-Alájar has set up a viewing point just 6km south of the village along a tarmaced road where telescopes have power points to be able set up for a star gazing session.
+Alájar has set up a viewing point just 6km south of the village along a tarmacked road where power points have been installed for telescopes to be set up for a star gazing session.

 Linares de La Sierra – probably the most visited village for our guests given that it is a beautiful 11km circular walk that can be managed by most and a great introdction to the area.
 Great ceramics shop there.